Scottapotamas/zaphod-bot/firmware/README.md

 CLion workspace files are in the repo, so building from the CMakeLists should be reasonably straightforward.

+`clang-format` config file is under git, used to maintain some semblance of style consistency.

 ## Flashing and Debugging

 I use CLion as my IDE alongside a JLink.